Customer Experience | Service Excellence

-I specialize in translating client feedback into feasible and desirable improvements of the customer journey – putting the customer first without losing out on business objectives.
-I can help companies to bring their omnichannel servicing to the next level, train agents on soft skills and empowerment, and win the hearts of brand ambassadors.
+Specializing in customer experience and service excellence, I enable organizations to win the hearts of brand ambassadors.
+I do so by translating analytics and client feedback into feasible and desirable improvements of the customer journey – putting the customer first without losing out on business objectives and employee interests.
 I come in where humans and technology meet, hence my logo.

 Communication is the first secondary need in life

 “Communication is the first secondary need in life”.
 I came to that conclusion in 1996, when writing a short essay on cultural differences.
 Primary needs are the things that keep us alive, like oxygen, water, food and shelter.
 The way I see it, secondary needs are the things that make us live.
 And that all starts with communication.
 Without communication – be it verbal, non-verbal or physical – there would be no expression, including language, interaction, empathy, education, art, science, humor, values or self-reflection.
 Even love and hate wouldn’t be without it.
 Progression – and thus customer experience – starts with proper communication.
 Decline with mis-communication.
 In my mountaineering days it was our golden rule: “communicate or die”.
 I believe it is the most important asset in life.

 Drop me a line and let’s have coffee.